JeevanIITH/supplyMngt_hyperledger2/README.md

-use paste this folder in fabric samples folder Following commands are in commands folder
+Paste this folder in fabric samples folder
+Following commands are in commands folder

 ```export PATH=${PWD}/../bin:${PWD}:$PATH